st0rmw1ndz/explicitag/README.md

 ## Usage

-Clone the repository, and build, or use `cargo run`.
+Clone the repository and build, or use `cargo run`.

 ```
 An automatic MP4 rating tagger based on embedded lyrics.